heber-silva/CKA-Obsidian-Vault/Security/Policies.md

 ### Implementations[](https://kubernetes.io/docs/concepts/policy/#implementations-admission-control)

 **Note:** This section links to third party projects that provide functionality required by Kubernetes.
 The Kubernetes project authors aren't responsible for these projects, which are listed alphabetically.
-To add a project to this list, read the [content guide](https://kubernetes.io/docs/contribute/style/content-guide/#third-party-content) before submitting a change.
-[More information.](https://kubernetes.io/docs/concepts/policy/#third-party-content-disclaimer)
+To add a project to this list, read the [](https://kubernetes.io/docs/contribute/style/content-guide/#third-party-content) before submitting a change. [](https://kubernetes.io/docs/concepts/policy/#third-party-content-disclaimer)

 Dynamic Admission Controllers that act as flexible policy engines are being developed in the Kubernetes ecosystem, such as: